Home / Blog / How to open a company in poland

 Choose a unique company name

-Your company name must be unique and compliant with Polish naming regulations.
-You can check the availability of your desired name on the National Court Register (KRS) website.
-Ensuring your company name is distinct helps avoid legal issues and confusion with existing businesses.
+Your company name must be distinctive and comply with Polish regulations.
+You can check name availability through the National Court Register (KRS) to avoid conflicts with existing businesses.

 Register with the National Court Register (KRS)